Airbnb of the Week: $430 per night for a lakeside bungalow in PEC with Drake Hotel cred

 The place

-A totally renovated three-bedroom bungalow on the Prince Edward County lakeshore, owned by a senior manager at the Drake Hotel in Toronto.
+A totally renovated three-bedroom bungalow on the Prince Edward County lakeshore, owned by a senior manager at the Drake Hotel in Toronto and her husband.

 The host initially bought the place without even seeing the interior.
 She knew she was going to renovate, and the view was worth it: